Individual Therapy It often helps to share something on your mind with an objective trained professional who has your best interests at heart.

 Depression can take many forms, and severities.
 Michelle is well versed in behavioural activation and has learned how to help improve some of the most debilitating depressions.
 Motivating factors and strategies that she relies on are: collaborating with medical practitioners, finding meaningful activity or relationships, skill of breaking down the goals or activity to be smaller and more manageable, ensuring client has foundational elements self-care (sleep hygiene, eating, dressing, bathing).
 Unresolved grief manifested often turns into "depression" as a symptom and in this circumstance the unique training in expressive therapies is often beneficial in conjunction with behavioural activation.

 Anxiety also takes many forms, and Michelle works with people with all kinds of anxiety problems including PTSD, OCD, GAD, panic attacks and phobias such as Agoraphobia, Social Phobia, and specific phobias, (such as flying or spiders).
 Often times using exposure therapy, significant changes occur in a relatively short time period.
 Because Occupational Therapists are excellent at helping people function, this is a strength that she brings with her that is unique in the world of counselling.
 She has experience with helping people with agoraphobia get out in the community, across the country (on airplanes), and many more.
+While being trained in CBT, she will use aspects of CBT often with clients with anxiety.
 She also recognizes anxiety as a normal feeling that is activated at certain times throughout our lives and enjoys helping people find that calm, grounded voice to help them guide themselves toward the change that may be required.

 Trauma: Michelle works with many people who have a history of abuse and other traumatic experiences in their lives.
 She uses various approaches depending on the needs and goals of the clients.
 Sometimes people need to learn to find safety in various parts of their lives.
 Other times, people are safe but need an avenue to experience emotional re-processing.
 She is well versed in the 3 stages of recovery from trauma, and has created group based programs for stage 2 and stage 3 recovery.